 In addition, remember the purpose of your writing.
-If you are going to make any statistical declarations, you must include data from a control group (i.e. people who do not consume soda) to compare data findings from your experimental group (i.e. people
+If you are going to make any statistical declarations, you must include data from a control group (i.e. people who do not consume soda) to compare data findings from your experimental group (i.e. people who consume soda.)

 Secondly, what is the purpose of your essay?
 Such as to inform, persuade, entertain, or peer review...